satishy/optica-customer/README.md

     ]
 }
     ```
+## Requirements

 The API and its Operations should:
     * Use JSON for data transfer
     * Adhere to REST principles
     * Be written using Java
     * Be committed to a publicly available SCM
     * Be runnable/testable on a Windows or Mac laptop with JDK 8 and Maven 3 installed (e.g. via maven commands or similar)
     * Have automated tests for each operation
 There is no need to persist the data (i.e. no need to use a database)

 ## To Build and Run

     * mvn clean install or mvn spring-boot:run
     * Goto target folder run - java -jar <filename>.jar

 ## Testing
     * Run CustomerApplicationTests from test folder
     * Run Postman collection script from project root folder

 ## Exercise
 This repository contains a class called `CustomerController` in the `controller` package.